Bishwas-py/save-generated-image-django/README.md

 # Save generated image programatically in Django

-This is a quick simple Django app that allows you to save a generated image in Django.
+This is a quick simple Django app that allows you to save a generated image (saving selenium screenshots) in Django.
 Here is the [blog post](https://blog.webmatrices.com/how-to-save-generated-image-django/) that explains how this works.